jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 last newsletter, and I'm really happy to share the next few weeks with you.
 And to the new readers, I hope you'll love what you're about to read.

+## The First Degree of Separation

+...

-## Simon Gonedeck
+## Enter Simon

-Enter Simon.
-He's a fun guy to talk to.
+Simon Gonedeck a fun guy to talk to.
 We know each other from DevBootcamp back in 2014.
 He was my in my cohort, and one of the youngest folks to enter the bootcamp.
 Incidentally, not the youngest.